Limited operating temperature range

 Warning

-Functionality in the limited operating temperature range is only a backup option in case the temperature goes beyond the standard operating temperature range.
+Functionality in the limited operating temperature range is only a backup option in case the temperature temporarily goes outside the standard operating temperature range.

 The device should not be in the limited operating temperature range for more than 6 hours.

-Moreover, the device should never be used in temperatures outside the limited temperature range (i.e., below -30°C or above +70°C).
+Moreover, the device should never be used in temperatures outside the defined limited temperature range.

 How accurate are the measurements in the limited operating temperature range?